strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 #### Create a `Restaurant` collection type

-1. Go to [_Plugins > Content-Types Builder_](http://localhost:1337/admin/plugins/content-type-builder) in the left-hand menu.
+1. Go to [_Plugins > Content-Types Builder_](http://localhost:1337/admin/plugins/content-type-builder) in the main navigation.
 2. Click on **Create new collection type**.
 3. Type `restaurant` for the **Display name**, and click **Continue**.
 4. Click the **Text** field, then type `name` in the **Name** field.